tosin2013/dddhexagonalworkshop/03-Anticorruption-Layer/01-The-External-System.md

 ## Overview

+This module is based on integrating with a fictional partner named "Salesteam."
+Salesteam provides a service that registers conference attendees.
+They, of course, have their Ubiquitous Language, which is different from ours.
+We will integrate with Salesteam using an Anticorruption layer, which is the most defensive of integration patterns.

 In this step, we'll review the existing classes that represent the Salesteam external system's data model.
-These classes have been stubbed out for you and demonstrate how external systems often have their own terminology and data structures that differ from our domain model.
+These classes have been stubbed out for you so you don't need to implement them; just review them so that you are familiar before continuing.

 ## Understanding External System Models

-External system models:
+The Salesteam system:

-- Use **their own terminology** (Customer vs Attendee)
+- Uses **its' own terminology** (Customer vs Attendee)
-- Have **different data structures** than our domain
+- Has **different data structures** than our domain
 - May have **different business rules** and constraints
-- **Change independently** of our system
+- **Changes independently** of our system
-- Require **translation** to work with our domain

 ## External System Classes

-The classes implementing the following fictional Salesteam JSON document:
+The following classes implement this JSON payload:

 ```json
 {